 The path requires hikers to cling to cliffsides, climb an exposed ladder, and squeeze through a natural tunnel.
-Along the way, there are is no shortage of views with lakes, waterfalls, and towering mountains overhead.
-In the end, hikers are rewarded with a turquoise blue lake perfect for a chilly dip on a hot day.
+Along the way, there is no shortage of views with lakes, waterfalls, and towering mountains overhead.
+At the end of the hike, hikers are rewarded with a turquoise blue lake perfect for a chilly dip on a hot day.

 Crypt Lake Trail Key Stats